ska-telescope/ska-pst-common/docs/src/api/library_root.rst

-The ska-pst-common library provides and API that is used by the applications.
+The ska-pst-common library provides an API that is used by the applications.
 This API is described below.

 .. include:: class_view_hierarchy.rst.include